scottfr/SystemsBook/Contents/Contents.md

 * Soliciting information
 * Dealing with Data (and a lack there of)
 * Analyzing and assessing model results

+## Chapter 10 - The Mathematics of Modeling ##

+* How a simulation programs works
+* Differential equation solving (Euler methods, Runge Kutte algorithms)
+* And how this affects model choices
+* Relate to differential equation modeling
+* Discuss standard "mathematical" approach to dynamical systems
+* Equilibrium Analysis
+* Eigenvector stability analyses
+* Simple illustrative examples

 # Appendices #